 What are natural childbirth affirmations?

 Birth affirmations are statements that couples repeat over and over to help instill a sense of positivity on a particular subject.
+They can help you enter your childbirth experience with a sense of calm and positivity.

 Why are natural childbirth affirmations important?